JazzMaster/LazGFX/README.md

 ## What happened?

-I took a look at some X11 code and decided that we are approaching the matter wrong.
+I took a look at some X11 code and decided that we are approaching the matter wrong.<br>
-CodeWarrior would like us to use QuickDraw(thats ok).
+CodeWarrior would like us to use QuickDraw(thats ok).<br>
 DirectDraw or D2D (DirectX) is faster than Windows GDI.

 ### The teardown